Dinosaur Valley Race Guide

 There are incremental cutoffs ONLY.
 You must make each of these cutoffs in order to continue in the race.

 Here are the cutoffs for all distances.
-Note the mileages though are based on all distances BUT the half marathon.
+Note the mileages are based on the 10.5-mile loop.

 These cutoffs represent the time you must be OUT of the aid station by.
 If a participant chooses to leave an aid station and return to the race course after the time cutoff or after being told by aid station volunteers that they are being pulled from the race, the participant is instantly disqualified and may be banned from future races.